HackerRankGPT/hackerrank-30-days-of-code-solutions/README.md

-## 💡 Why should you I use CodeRankGPT?
+## 💡 Why should you use CodeRankGPT?

 <ins>**A safeguard against your nerves during your coding test.**</ins>
 <br />